How To Get Your Maryland Medical Marijuana Card

 How do I become a legal medical cannabis patient in Maryland?

 You must be a resident of the state of Maryland with a qualifying medical condition diagnosed by another doctor.
 You must then register with the Maryland Medical Cannabis Commission.
 Once registered, you can get evaluated by our physicians at any of our Maryland offices closest to you.
-If you have any questions, call us at 1-877-242-0362 or text us at 240-356-1000 or email us at email@example.com and we will help you go through the necessary steps.
+If you have any questions, call us at 1-877-242-0362 or email us at email@example.com and we will help you go through the necessary steps.

 How do I set up an appointment with a registered medical marijuana physician in Maryland?